Physical Therapist Assistant (PTA)

 PTA 104.
 Clinical Experience I. 2 Credit Hours.

-Prerequisites: PTA 105 with a grade of "C" or better and Reading Proficiency
+Prerequisites: PTA 105 with a minimum grade of "C" and Reading Proficiency

 PTA 105.
 Fundamentals of Patient Care for the PTA.
 4 Credit Hours.